Impressions of the Cote Vermeille: from Leucate to Collioure

 Cote Vermeille: Leucate

-I saw images online of both the guesthouse and the town and knew we had to stay there.
-It's quirky with a small number of rooms which are all uniquely decorated.
-It's run and managed by a young artist Nicolas Galtier - his paintings are hanging throughout the house and the decor can only be described as eclectic with a mix of old and contemporary pieces which work really well.
+The guesthouse is quirky with a small number of rooms which are all uniquely decorated.
+It's run and managed by a young artist Nicolas Galtier - his paintings are hanging throughout the house and the décor is eclectic with a mix of old and contemporary pieces which work really well.

-This was our room, the Gold Room, which I think is the nicest one in the house.
-It's large, bright and airy with big sash windows.
-The bathroom was very large with brightly tiled floors and a powerful shower.
-The communal areas are also beautifully decorated and there are works of art everywhere.
+We're shown to our lodgings in the Gold Room, large, bright and airy with big sash windows.
+The bathroom is large with brightly tiled floors and a powerful shower.
+The communal areas are also beautifully decorated with works of art everywhere.

 A continental breakfast is included in the price and is eaten communally in the dining area downstairs.
 Expect plenty of crusty bread, jams, cheese and meats, croissants, fruit and yoghurt, as well as orange juice and coffee.
-Nicolas is a great host and had lots of good recommendations for us on things to do and places to eat, as well as interesting snippets of information about the area.
-We'd definitely come back.
+Nicolas is a great host with lots of spot-on recommendations on things to do and places to eat, as well as interesting snippets of information about the area.

 Aside from the guesthouse, the village of Leucate itself is so picturesque with an olde-worlde charm that feels almost like stepping back in time.
 We stepped out of our front door onto Place de la République, the central square which plays host to a market on a number of evenings and mornings per week.
 On the evening we arrived it was bustling as vendors sold jewellery and craft items while others sat in the evening sun and enjoyed an aperitif.
 A gentleman was selling old-fashioned music boxes and their delightful tunes rang softly through the air as we wandered the streets.